-- disclosure of the parts of the documents that are conditionally exempt under section 47E(d) of the FOI Act could reasonably be expected to prejudice law enforcement functions and operations of the Department and, as a result, the ability of the Department to protect Australia's borders.
-I consider there to be a strong public interest in ensuring that the ability of the Department to conduct its law enforcement functions and operations is not compromised or prejudiced in any way.
-I consider that it would be contrary to the public interest for the Department's ability to protected Australia' borders to be compromised and that this factor weighs strongly against disclosure. - disclosure of the operational email addresses which are conditionally exempt under section 47E(d) of the FOI Act would have a substantial adverse effect on the ability of the relevant operational areas to conduct their business as usual.
-The Department has established avenues in place for members of the public to contact when they have queries, complaints or comments.
-I consider that there is a strong public interest in ensuring public feedback is filtered through these available channels so that operational areas within the Department are able to carry out their functions in an effective matter.
-I consider that this would be contrary to the public interest and that this factor weighs strongly against disclosure of the exempt information.

-- disclosure of the personal information which is conditionally exempt under section 47F of the FOI Act could reasonably be expected to prejudice the protection of those individuals' right to privacy. - The Department is committed to complying with its obligations under the Privacy Act 1988, which sets out standards and obligations that regulate how the Department must handle and manage personal information.
+- disclosure of the parts of the documents that are conditionally exempt under section 47E(d) of the FOI Act could reasonably be expected to prejudice law enforcement functions of the Department and, as a result, the ability of the Department to protect Australia's borders.
+I consider there to be a strong public interest in ensuring that the ability of the Department to conduct its law enforcement functions and operational activities is not compromised or prejudiced in any way.
+I consider that it would be contrary to the public interest for the Department's ability to protect the borders of Australia to be compromised and that this factor weighs strongly against disclosure. - disclosure of the personal information which is conditionally exempt under section 47F of the FOI Act could reasonably be expected to prejudice the protection of those individuals' right to privacy. - The Department is committed to complying with its obligations under the Privacy Act 1988, which sets out standards and obligations that regulate how the Department must handle and manage personal information.
 It is firmly in the public interest that the Department uphold the rights of individuals to their own privacy and meets its obligations under the Privacy Act.
-I consider that non-compliance with the Department's statutory obligations concerning the protection of personal information would be contrary to the public interest and that this factor weighs strongly against disclosure. - disclosure of the parts of the documents that are conditionally exempt under section 47G of the FOI Act could reasonably be expected to prejudice the commercial activities of a third party organisation.
+I consider that non-compliance with the Department's statutory obligations concerning the protection of personal information would be contrary to the public interest and that this factor weighs strongly against disclosure.

+disclosure of the parts of the documents that are conditionally exempt under section 47G of the FOI Act could reasonably be expected to prejudice the competitive commercial activities of third party organisations.
 I consider that this would be contrary to the public interest and that this factor weighs strongly against disclosure.